Genivia/ugrep/README.md

            --no-config
                   Do not automatically load the default .ugrep configuration file.

-           --confirm
+           --no-confirm
-                  Confirm actions in -Q query TUI.
+                  Do not confirm actions in -Q query TUI.
 The default is confirm.

            --cpp  Output file matches in C++.
 See also options --format and -u.